What to Know Before Signing a Divorce Attorney Retainer Agreement

 What Do Divorce Retainer Deposits Typically Cost?

-The retainer deposit is the advance payment required before work begins.
-It is not your total cost.
+Initial retainer deposits for divorce typically run $1,500 to $30,000+ depending on case complexity.
+The deposit is the advance payment required before work begins, not your total cost.
 It is the opening deposit that starts the billing relationship.

 Typical deposit ranges by case type: